Poggen/portfolio/content/case-studies/design-system-for-sveriges-radio.md

 ### Solution

-At Sveriges Radio I started by spending three months doing research, interviewing and building a PoC.
+At Sveriges Radio I started with doing research, interviewing and building a PoC.
 Then I set off as an ambassador for design systems, speaking to everyone even remotely working with design.
 I think the most important thing with design systems is that it starts being used, then you'll figure out all of the details.

 As an ambassador I came with a component library in Storybook and all of the fundamentals as variables as an NPM package for developers to use.
 Fellow designers were onboarded when we designed together in Figma with components and styles.
 We created design principles and built prototypes for user testing among many activities.